mikependon/RepoDB.NET/pages/getstarted/sqlserver.md

 ```

 {: .note }
 > The [Merge](/operation/merge) method returns the value of the identity/primary column while the [MergeAll](/operation/mergeall) method returns the number of rows affected.
-Both methods are automatically setting back the value of the primary property of the model if present.
+Both methods are automatically setting back the value of identity/primary property to the entity model (if present).

 ## Deleting a Record